Special Education Visual And Performing Arts

 Play Simon Says game

-Observe and respond to informal productions, theatrical productions, films and electronic media
+GOAL STEM 2 THE STUDENT will observe and respond to informal productions, theatrical productions, films and electronic media.......

 By month/date, THE STUDENT will attend as assembly without crying for 80% of the performance for 5 - 20 minute performances as observed and recorded by staff.

-By month/date, THE STUDENT will be able to recount 5 facts about a performance film assembly 2 out of 5 trials for 8 out of 10 days as observed and recorded by staff.
+By month/date, THE STUDENT will be able to recount 5 facts about a performance film assembly as observed and recorded by staff.

-By month/date, THE STUDENT will be able to recount 5 facts about a performance film assembly 3 out of 5 trials for 8 out of 10 days as observed and recorded by staff.
+By month/date, THE STUDENT will be able to recount 5 facts about a performance film assembly as observed and recorded by staff.

 By month/date, THE STUDENT will be able to verbally tell how the sound or lighting affects the feeling of a scene in a film or performance observed and recorded by staff.